DonavanMartin/RouteAPI/README.md

 # RouteAPI
 Get started with path solver API.
-This program is for testing and using people to get started with post-receive and managing request.
+This program is for testing and helping developpers to get started with post-receive and managing path-finding API request.